uesteibar/scribano/README.md

 ## Roadmap

-- [ ] Add info and server sections to spec to make it valid asyncapi.
+- [x] Add info and server sections to spec to make it valid asyncapi.
+- [ ] Extract configuration to file.
-- [ ] Support consuming from multiple configurable exchanges
+- [ ] Support consuming from multiple configurable exchanges.
-- [ ] Use postgres as database
+- [ ] Use postgres as database.
 - [ ] Add CI with github actions.
 - [ ] Build and publish docker image.
-- [ ] Adapt to asyncapi 2.0.

 ## Running locally